SDenisko/DevOps_online_Chernigiv_2021Q4/task2.2/readme.md

 Enother way work with S3 service is use AWS CLI.
-Before use thame we should configure it.
+Before use this we should configure it.
 First of all need IAM user with AdministratorAccess credetentional, AWS Access key ID, AWS Secter Access Key .
 We cane do this on IAM page.
 Next step this is configure AWS CLI on the host .
 In my case i use windows command line and "aws configur" command.
 For use aws CLI on host should go  to path were was install AWS CLI (c:\Program Files\Amazon\AWSCLI>).
 Commands which need use for this task:

 List of buckets: